folio-org/stripes/doc/dev-guide.md

 * `route` -- the route (partial URL) by which an application module is addressed: for example, the Okapi Console module might be addressed at `/console`.
 The same route is used as a subroute within `/settings` to present the module's settings, if any.

 * `home` -- the first page of the module that should be presented to users, if this is different from the `route`.
 (It may be different because of default options being selected: for example, the Users module might be set up so that by default it limits its user-list to active users: this could be expressed with a `home` setting of `/users?filters=active.Active`.)

-* `hasSettings` -- for "app" modules, if this is true then a settings pane is also provided, and a link will be listed in the Settings area.
-If this is false (the default) no settings are shown for the module.
-This is ignored for "settings" modules.

 * `okapiInterfaces` -- an optional object containing dependencies on back-end modules provided via Okapi.
 Each dependency is expressed by an entry whose key is a FOLIO interface name such as `users` or `circulation`, and whose corresponding value is a two-faceted [interface-version number](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies).
 Each entry expresses a dependency on the specified Okapi interface at the indicated version or higher (but within the same major version).